St. Thomas · USVI · 18.34°N 64.93°W

 The first Robotics and AI lab in the U.S. Caribbean, dedicated to marine science research and conservation.

-In Progress This site is under active development.
+This site is under active development.
 New content is being added regularly.

 01 / About

-A lab built for fast-changing ecosystems.
+A lab for fast-changing ecosystems.

 Diver above a bleached Caribbean reef during the 2023/2024 mass bleaching event